Scholarships for Students with ADHD or LD

 Gem Learning offers a scholarship twice a year to students with dyslexia or auditory processing disorder in the U.S. and Canada to attend college.

-Learning Ally presents the Marion Huber Learning Through Listening® (LTL®) Awards to six Learning Ally members with learning disabilities.
-The top three winners are awarded $6,000, and the remaining winners receive $2,000 each.
+Learning Ally offers the Marion Huber Learning Through Listening® (LTL®) Awards to high school seniors who are Learning Ally members with learning disabilities.

-The Lime Network, in partnership with Google, offers the Google-Lime Scholarship for students pursuing a computer science or computer engineering degree, and living with an invisible disability in the U.S. ($10,000) or Canada ($5,000).
+The Lime Network, in partnership with Google, offers the Google-Lime Scholarship for students pursuing a computer science or computer engineering degree, and living with a disability in the U.S. ($10,000) or Canada ($5,000).

 State- and School-Specific Opportunities

-- Arkansas: The Ralph G. Norman Scholarship, provided by the Learning Disabilities Association of Arkansas, offers three scholarships to Arkansas residents pursuing higher education.
-Learn more on the LDAA website.
+- Arkansas: The Ralph G. Norman Scholarship offers $2,500 to an Arkansas resident pursuing higher education.

 - Indiana: The Indiana University Bloomington awards a variety scholarships for students, funded by their donors, the Division of Student Affairs, and the Office of Disability Services for Students.
 Learn more on the Indiana University website.